Kidney Stone Symptoms: 10 Signs You Should Know

-Kidney stones cause symptoms like intense lower back pain, cramping, nausea, vomiting, and pain or burning with urination.
-These symptoms can emerge suddenly, especially if the stone is traveling toward the ureter, bladder or urethra, or if the stone is very large and becomes lodged in the kidney.
+Kidney stone symptoms can include intense lower back pain, cramping, nausea, vomiting, and pain or burning with urination.
+These symptoms often appear suddenly, especially when a stone moves through the ureter, bladder, or urethra, or becomes stuck in the kidney.

 Main symptoms